exakat/exakat/docs/Rules.rst

 #################

-It is advised to always use ``CURLOPT_SSL_VERIFYPEER`` and ``CURLOPT_SSL_VERIFYHOST`` when requesting a SSL connexion.
+It is advised to always use ``CURLOPT_SSL_VERIFYPEER`` and ``CURLOPT_SSL_VERIFYHOST`` when requesting a SSL connection.

-With those tests, the certificate is verified, and if it isn't valid, the connexion fails : this is a safe behavior.
+With those tests, the certificate is verified, and if it isn't valid, the connection fails : this is a safe behavior.

 .. code-block:: php